samiralam/rules-compendium/docs/phb/3-character-classes/barbarian.md

 ### Level 1: Unarmored Defense

-While you aren’t wearing any armor, your base [Armor Class](/sources/dnd/free-rules/rules-glossary#ArmorClass) equals 10 plus your Dexterity and Constitution modifiers.
+While you aren't wearing any armor, your base [Armor Class](/sources/dnd/free-rules/rules-glossary#ArmorClass) equals 10 plus your Dexterity and Constitution modifiers.
 You can use a Shield and still gain this benefit.

 ### Level 1: Weapon Mastery